Skip to content

 • 3 min read

-Premiere Pro is one of the most popular video editing programs in the world and part of Adobe’s Creative Cloud suite of creative programs.
-It’s quite powerful, allowing users to edit anything from Instagram Reels to full-blown movies and lets you have control over every aspect of your edit.
+Premiere Pro is one of the world’s most popular video editing programs and part of Adobe’s Creative Cloud suite of creative programs.
+It’s quite powerful, allowing users to edit anything from Instagram Reels to full-blown movies and lets you control every aspect of your edit.

 What is an Adjustment Layer?

-Simply put, an Adjustment Layer is a blank layer in Premiere that allows users to add effects and colour correction to multiple layers at once.
-It’s similar to the concept of layers in programs like Photoshop and Illustrator in the sense that you can add effects to a particular clip (or multiple clips) without changing the properties of the actual clip itself.
-This means that in case you don’t want a particular effect or want it replicated on multiple clips, you can do so by just moving the adjustment layer around.
+An Adjustment Layer is a blank layer in Premiere that allows users to add effects and colour correction to multiple layers simultaneously.
+It’s similar to the concept of layers in programs like Photoshop and Illustrator in that you can add effects to a particular clip (or multiple clips) without changing the properties of the actual clip itself.
+This means that if you don’t want a particular effect or want it replicated on multiple clips, you can do so by moving the adjustment layer around.

 You can watch the video below to add an adjustment layer in Premiere Pro or continue reading the article.